weaversa/cryptol-course/labs/Overview/Overview.md

 * [Cryptol Semantics](https://github.com/GaloisInc/cryptol/blob/master/docs/Semantics.pdf) -- A guide to Cryptol language semantics and overview of the underlying representations of Cryptol's type system

+* [Cryptol Style Guide](cryptol-style.md) -- A set of guidelines for naming and formatting to enhance consistency and comprehensibility within Cryptol specificiations